PeterCamilleri/mysh/README.md

 another BindingWrapper instance may be passed to access an alternative binding.

 ###### "string".to_host_spec
-Given a string with a file spec, to_host_spec that string so that it is more pleasing to the local environment.
+Given a string with a file spec, to_host_spec adjusts that string so that it is more pleasing to the local environment.
+This is a great boon to writing effortless portable code.

+###### "string".to_std_spec
+Given a string with a file spec, to_std_spec adjusts that string so that it is compatible with standard usage.
 This is a great boon to writing effortless portable code.

 #### Adding Help Topics